-Ph.D., Molecular Medicine, National University of Ireland Galway, School of Medicine, Nursing, and Health Sciences.
+Ph.D., Cancer Research/Surgery, National University of Ireland Galway, School of Medicine, Nursing, and Health Sciences.

-B.S., Pharmaceutical and Forensic Science, Technological University of the Shannon (formerly named Limerick Institute of Technology, Department of Applied Sciences.
+B.S., Pharmaceutical and Forensic Science, Technological University of the Shannon (formerly named Limerick Institute of Technology), Department of Applied Sciences.

 B.A., Psychology, Sociology, and Politics, National University of Ireland Galway

-Dr. Glynn formerly worked as a forensic scientist at Eurofins Forensic Services (formerly named LGC Forensics) in Oxfordshire, England.
-LGC Forensics is the United Kingdom’s leading forensic science provider, covering the major casework for more than 70 percent of the UK’s police forces.
+Dr. Glynn previously worked as a forensic scientist at Eurofins Forensic Services (formerly named LGC Forensics) in Oxfordshire, England.
+Eurofins Forensic Services is one of the United Kingdom’s leading forensic science providers for the UK’s police forces.
 Dr. Glynn worked in the forensic biology department, within the homicide and sexual assaults team, which has investigated some of the UK’s most high-profile crimes.

-For her Doctoral degree, Dr. Glynn chose to pursue cancer research, specifically breast cancer, as she wanted her research to be truly impactful, translational, and patient oriented.
-The research team that Dr. Glynn worked with is world renowned in the field of breast cancer research.
+For her Doctoral degree, Dr. Glynn chose to pursue cancer research, specifically breast cancer, as she wanted her research to be truly impactful, translational, and patient-oriented.
+The research team that Dr. Glynn worked with is world-renowned in the field of breast cancer research.
 Her research focused on developing novel biomarkers (microRNAs) for disease diagnosis and treatment.
-The molecular profiling skills she learned throughout her Ph.D. research are now being applied to forensic applications for the identification of forensically relevant body fluids.
+The molecular profiling skills she learned throughout her Ph.D. research are now being researched and applied to forensic applications for the identification of forensically relevant body fluids.